How to Test a Solar Panel

 Know how much output your solar panel is giving.
 Steps to test solar panel’s output with a multimeter are following;

 NOTE: If your multimeter is inappropriate, you might damage your panels.
 You should know how to use a multimeter.
 So try not to comprise in buying such things.
 You can buy a high-quality device.

-Noting off the positive and negative connections: Remember, you have to do work very carefully as you have to note off the positive and negative connections.
-The moment you note the which connections are positive and negative, make sure your solar panels must be under sunlight for better reading
+- Noting off the positive and negative connections: Remember, you have to do work very carefully as you have to note off the positive and negative connections.
+The moment you note which connections are positive and negative, make sure your solar panels must be under sunlight for better reading.

 Useful tip: For a better and accurate reading, it is better to keep your solar panel tilt under sunlight.

 How to Test a 12 Volt Solar Panel

 Why testing a 12-volt solar panel?
 Why not any other voltage Solar panel?
 The answer is we use 12 volts of Solar Panels the most.
 The testing method is the same.
 What you have to do is to ensure to place positive to positive and negative to negative when you connect your multimeter to the connection on the back of your Solar Panel.

 - Set the multimeter to above 200 VCD.
 You might ask why 200VCD?
 Because setting 200VCD ensures your reading accurate as possible (If your meter shows an overload, it means you have set low and you have to increase it).